 Something else to ponder

-Choose 100% aluminium frames which can be recycled, the designs are amazing and very fashion forward indeed.
+Choose 100% aluminum frames that can be recycled, the designs are amazing and very fashion-forward indeed.

 The future of eyewear is still in motion — but we have a responsibility to our planet and those we share it with.